Battle of Koljonvirta: The battle

 Between September 29 and October 27 a cease-fire was in effect.
 Sandels was heavily outnumbered but had a good defensive position between two lakes connected by the Koljonvirta river and he had prepared his position well during the cease-fire.
 On October 27 the cease-fire was to end at 1 PM, but Russians started their attack a little earlier, perhaps because of the time difference between Sweden and Russia.
-Sandels pulled back the forces on the south side of the river and the Russians attacked over the partially demolished bridge.
-The Swedes counter-attacked and literally pushed the Russian troops into the river.
-The Russians pulled up fresh troops on the south side of the river, but they didn't try to attack again.
-The battle was the last Swedish victory on Finnish soil.